It has been over 50 years since the first sign of mass mercury poisoning emerged in Minamata, Japan.

-This week, representatives from over 130 countries are gathering in Minamata for the first global treaty to mitigate and prevent mercury pollution.
-This long overdue international agreement is a step in the right direction because mercury affects everyone, and requires a global approach to solve.
+This international agreement is a step in the right direction because mercury affects everyone, and requires a global approach to solve.
 Here are some facts and figures about toxic mercury that might surprise you.

-- Mercury travels – When released, mercury rises into the atmosphere and can travel long distances, contaminating oceans, lakes and soil worldwide.
-Mercury builds up in the bodies of certain fish as methylmercury – the reason why pregnant women are often told to avoid eating certain seafood.
+- Mercury travels – When released, mercury rises into the atmosphere and can travel long distances, contaminating oceans and rivers worldwide.
+Mercury builds up in the bodies of certain fish as methylmercury – the reason why pregnant women worldwide are often told to avoid eating certain seafood.

 - Mercury lingers – It takes decades or even centuries for toxic mercury to cycle through the environment.
 It transfers back and forth between soil and water and the atmosphere over the years.